LukeStanislawski/Final-Year-Project/README.md

 # Final Year Project

+###### Luke Stanislawski - psyls6@nottingham.edu.cn

-This project is being undertaken as part of a final year project of a computer science undergraduate degree at The University Of Nottingham Ningbo, China.
+>This project is being undertaken as part of a final year project of a computer science undergraduate degree at The University of Nottingham Ningbo, China.

 ## Background and Motivation